 D. Accrued Liabilities

 An organization uses electricity in December but receives the bill in January.
-The expense is recorded in December, when the service was used.
+The expense is recorded in December, aligning it with the period when the service was consumed, not when payment is made.

 4. Importance of the Accruals Concept